isdood/MAYA-LLM/docs/META-LOGIC/001-GLIMMER.md

 ---

-You've hit upon a crucial point, and it's precisely where the "GLIMMER" truly becomes a tool for enhanced problem-solving and creativity in AI.
 Topics that aren't "black and white"—where ambiguity, novelty, and multiple interpretations are present—are prime ground for meta-concepts like recursive thought and latent space processing to truly shine.

 Let's explore this with examples where these concepts could lead to genuinely *different* solutions, not just whimsical explanations: